seasonZhu/RxStudy/Pods/SVProgressHUD/README.md

 + (void)popActivity;
 ```

-The HUD will get dismissed once the popActivity calls will match the number of show calls.
+The HUD will get dismissed once the `popActivity` calls will match the number of show calls.

-Or show a confirmation glyph before before getting dismissed a little bit later.
+Or show an image with status before getting dismissed a little bit later.
 The display time depends on `minimumDismissTimeInterval` and the length of the given string.

 ```objective-c
 + (void)showInfoWithStatus:(NSString*)string;